metio/terraform-provider-k8s/docs/data-sources/scylla_scylladb_com_scylla_cluster_v1_manifest.md

 - `force_redeployment_reason` (String) forceRedeploymentReason can be used to force a rolling update of all racks by providing a unique string.
 - `generic_upgrade` (Attributes) genericUpgrade allows to configure behavior of generic upgrade logic. (see [below for nested schema](#nestedatt--spec--generic_upgrade))
 - `image_pull_secrets` (Attributes List) imagePullSecrets is an optional list of references to secrets in the same namespace used for pulling Scylla and Agent images. (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
+- `min_ready_seconds` (Number) minReadySeconds is the minimum number of seconds for which a newly created ScyllaDB node should be ready for it to be considered available.
+When used to control load balanced traffic, this can give the load balancer in front of a node enough time to notice that the node is ready and start forwarding traffic in time.
+Because it all depends on timing, the order is not guaranteed and, if possible, you should use readinessGates instead.
+If not provided, Operator will determine this value.
+- `min_termination_grace_period_seconds` (Number) minTerminationGracePeriodSeconds specifies minimum duration in seconds to wait before every drained node is terminated.
+This gives time to potential load balancer in front of a node to notice that node is not ready anymore and stop forwarding new requests.
+This applies only when node is terminated gracefully.
+If not provided, Operator will determine this value.
+EXPERIMENTAL.
+Do not rely on any particular behaviour controlled by this field.
 - `network` (Attributes) network holds the networking config. (see [below for nested schema](#nestedatt--spec--network))
+- `pod_metadata` (Attributes) podMetadata controls shared metadata for all pods created based on this spec. (see [below for nested schema](#nestedatt--spec--pod_metadata))
+- `readiness_gates` (Attributes List) readinessGates specifies custom readiness gates that will be evaluated for every ScyllaDB Pod readiness.
+It's projected into every ScyllaDB Pod as its readinessGate.
+Refer to upstream documentation to learn more about readiness gates. (see [below for nested schema](#nestedatt--spec--readiness_gates))
 - `repairs` (Attributes List) repairs specify repair tasks in Scylla Manager.
 When Scylla Manager is not installed, these will be ignored. (see [below for nested schema](#nestedatt--spec--repairs))
 - `repository` (String) repository is the image repository to pull the Scylla image from.
 - `scylla_args` (String) scyllaArgs will be appended to Scylla binary during startup.
 This is supported from 4.2.0 Scylla version.